KubaJadrzak/Shopik/README.md

 ### Adding environmental variables and credentials:

-RubitterRewritten is using the following environmental variables, stored inside `.env` and `.env.test` files (via gem `dotenv`), which have to be created in the root directory of the project:
+shopik is using the following environmental variables, stored inside `.env` and `.env.test` files (via gem `dotenv`), which have to be created in the root directory of the project:

 `.env`
 ```